mafintosh/sqs/README.md

 	queue.pull(name, [workers=1], onmessage)

-Pull a message from the queue defined by name.
+Pull messages from the queue defined by name.

 The pull flow is as follows:

-1. A message is pulled and is passed to `onmessage(message, callback`
+1. A message is pulled and is passed to `onmessage(message, callback)`
 2. You process the message
 3. Call `callback` when you are done and the message will be deleted from the queue.
+4. Goto 1

 If for some reason the callback is not called amazon sqs will re-add the message to the queue after 30s.